SashaFlores/Credit_Risk_Analysis/README.md

         importances_sorted = sorted(zip(model.feature_importances_, X.columns), reverse=True)

 ------
-You should now be able to answer the following:
+After running and evaluating the ML Models, you should now be able to answer the following:

 > Which model had the best balanced accuracy score?
 >